sergiusens/snappy-docs/reference/plugins/plainbox-provider.md

 ---
+layout: base
 title: The plainbox-provider plugin
 ---

 Create parts containing a Plainbox test collection known as a provider.

 Plainbox is a toolkit consisting of python3 library, development tools, documentation and examples.
 It is targeted at developers working on testing or